Ossetians: Origin

 The ethnonym Iasi (pronounced 'Yazi'), cognate with Hungarian Jász (designating the Jasz people), stems from the Latin Iazyges, itself a rendering of the Sarmatian tribal name *Yazig, used among among western groups related to the Alans.
 The name is generally traced to the Proto-Iranian root *yaz- ('to worship' or 'to sacrifice'), perhaps originally signifying 'those who perform sacrifices'.
-In contrast, the broader Sarmatian confederation is thought to have called themselves Arii-tai ('Aryans'), a term preserved in modern Ossetian as Irættæ ('the Aryans', also the ethnonym underlying Iron, the main Ossetian subgroup).
+In contrast, the broader Sarmatian confederation is thought to have called themselves Arii-tai ('Aryans').
+It is speculated that the modern Ossetian endonym Iron, which specifically denotes the main subgroup and dialect of modern Ossetians, is derived from Arii-tai, though this origin is disputed.

 Modern use

 Since Ossetian speakers lacked any single inclusive name for themselves in their native language beyond the traditional Iron–Digoron subdivision, these terms came to be accepted by the Ossetians as an endonym even before their integration into the Russian Empire.

 This practice was put into question by the new Ossetian nationalism in the early 1990s, when the dispute between the Ossetian subgroups of Digoron and Iron over the status of the Digor dialect made Ossetian intellectuals search for a new inclusive ethnic name.
 This, combined with the effects of the Georgian–Ossetian conflict, led to the popularization of Alania, the name of the medieval Sarmatian confederation, to which the Ossetians traced their origin and to the inclusion of this name into the official republican title of North Ossetia in 1994.